This post may contain affiliate links. Please read my terms & conditions for more info.

 I really do believe this book has helped me gain a better understanding of why my partner and son do the things they do; which in turn has made me a lot more patient with the two of them.

 An example of this would be when my partner used to get home from work and plonk himself down in front of the TV and promptly fall asleep, now that use to wind me up something chronic.
-However after reading Gray’s book I now understand why he does this.
+However, after reading Why Mars & Venus Collide I now understand why he does this.

 Gray explains how over the course of the day a man’s testosterone levels fall.
 Then when he comes home and the stress of the day is over he needs to replenish these levels.